Coronavirus advice for business

-From individual disciplinary matters to multi-million-pound commercial contracts, we offer a complete service – the fact that we are Official Legal Advisers of British Athletics, were appointed as Official Legal Advisers to both the Glasgow 2018 European Championships and the 2014 Commonwealth Games is a testament to that.
+From individual disciplinary matters to multi-million-pound commercial contracts, we offer a complete service – the fact that we were appointed as Official Legal Advisers to both the Glasgow 2018 European Championships and the 2014 Commonwealth Games is a testament to that.

 Sport is a bigger business than ever before and the issues faced by those operating in the sector are numerous and complex.
 What happens off the field of play is intrinsically linked to what happens in the arena, in competition and at grassroots.

 We share our clients’ passion for sport and work in partnership with them to combine this deep knowledge and understanding with the commercial approach we are renowned for.

 Our Sports Law Team brings together a number of dedicated sports law specialists and recognised market leaders, including Scotland's only Eminent Practitioner in Sports Law, Professor Lorne Crerar.
 This team advises leading sporting competitors and organisations on issues arising at local, national and international levels.